 Days 2 - 4

-Resting on the banks of the Ewaso Ng'iro River and neighbouring the Buffalo Springs National Park, Samburu National Reserve is remote, hot and arid.
-The reserve spans over 165 square kilometres of spectacularly scenic landscape featuring rugged hills, undulating plains and riverine forests.
-The park is home to abundant wildlife including a variety of rare species such as the reticulated giraffe, the long necked gerenuk, Somali ostrich, Grevy's Zebra and Beisa Oryx.
-Samburu was one of the homes of 'Elsa the Lioness', star of the best selling book and award-winning movie 'Born Free'.
-Visitors can enjoy viewing over 900 elephants, a variety of predators, and over 450 bird species.
+Set on the banks of the Ewaso Ng'iro River and neighbouring the Buffalo Springs National Park, Samburu National Reserve is characterised by a spectacular landscape of rugged hills, undulating plains and riverine forests.
+The park is home to abundant wildlife including a variety of rare species such as the reticulated giraffe, the long-necked gerenuk, Somali ostrich, Grevy's Zebra, and Beisa Oryx.
+Visitors can also enjoy spotting over 900 elephants, a variety of predators, and over 450 bird species.
+The ancient culture of the Samburu people is still alive here, and it is possible to see two unique customs firsthand.
+In the first, watch as herds of cattle respond to each man’s individual voice as they call.
+In the second, see the tribesmen perform incredible dances that go back hundreds of years.

 Days 4 - 5

-Elmenteita, meaning ‘place of dust’, is a small soda lake which attracts many visiting flamingos.
-It has been named as a World Heritage Site for its prolific birdlife.
-This is where Kenya’s most famous settler Lord Delamere lived and he was responsible for much of Kenya’s early agricultural experimentation in the fertile area, the area is still inhabited by some of his descendants.
-The shores are often alive with wildlife and the surrounding forests are perfect for long walks and birding.
-Visitors can look forward to visiting the Kekopey hot springs, spotting over 400 bird species and game viewing along the lake’s edge, which is abundant with eland, kudu, zebra, gazelle, and warthog families.
+Elmenteita, meaning ‘place of dust’, is a photogenic, little soda lake situated in Kenya’s Great Rift Valley.
+Famously attracting many visiting flamingos as well as many other birds, it has been named as a World Heritage Site for its prolific birdlife.
+This is where Kenya’s most famous settler Lord Delamere lived and he was responsible for much of Kenya’s early agricultural experimentation in this fertile area; it is still inhabited by some of his descendants.
+The shores are often filled with wildlife and the surrounding forests are perfect for long walks and bird watching.
+Visitors can look forward to visiting the idyllic Kekopey hot springs, game viewing along the lake’s edge, and numerous other activities.
+Look out for eland, kudu, zebra, gazelle, and warthog families.

 Days 5 - 7